experience on our website. If you continue, we'll assume that you are happy to receive

 structures on the route to create the extra height needed for the overhead

-We're undertaking piling work in the areas shown below from Sunday 22 to Sunday 29 May 2016.
+We're undertaking piling work in the areas shown below from Saturday 18 - Thursday 23 June 2016.
 Please note that the schedule could change at short notice for operational reasons.

 Before starting this work we may need to

 clear overgrown vegetation running alongside the line.
 Find out more about why